sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

 ## Content:

 - Prerequisites.
-    - Verify hardware
+    - Hardware and OS specifications
-    - Configure hostname
+    - Hostname configurations
     - Configure host files
     - Verify MAC and product_uuid
     - Disable SELinux and Swap
-- Install kubernetes and other dependencies.
+- Install software and other dependencies.
+    - Install docker
+    - Install Kubernetes components
-- Configure kubernetes master.
+- Configure kubernetes master and initialize cluster.
-- Initialize cluster.
+    - Initialize master
+    - Create kube configuration in home directory
+    - Install flannel network
 - Add nodes to the cluster.
-- Create and test pods.
-- Where to go next.
 - Sources and References.

 ## 1. Prerequisites

 In this example we will set up a kubernetes cluster with one master and 2 nodes.
-We will use the below configurations to setup our cluster
+We will use the below setup for our kubernetes cluster.

-### Verify server hardware
+### Hardware and OS specifications.
 We will use 3 CentOS 7 servers with minimum 2 CPU and 2 GB RAM.
 You should have root privileges on the servers to install the required software packages.

-For this example we have provisioned 3 server with below IPs
-- 192.168.37.48
-- 192.168.37.49
-- 192.168.37.50

-In the next step we will provide them a unique hostname.

 **Note** : The hardware mentioned is to setup basic minimum configuration for kubernetes.
 Kubernetes comes with lots of bells and whistles and if you are installing all bells and whistles, please refer to this documentation for more details.

-### Configure hostname on each of the server
+For this example we have provisioned 3 server with below IPs
+- 192.168.37.48 - This will act as our Master
+- 192.168.37.49 - This will be first node of our cluster
+- 192.168.37.50 - This will be the second node of the cluster

+It is important to mention here that kubernetes works in accordance with master slave architecture.
+The pods will never be scheduled on the master, instead master will act as a coordinator to manage different kubernetes services, manage traffic between the pods and manage workload scheduling on the nodes.

+### Hostname configurations
-Login to each of the server and change the hostname by following below 2 steps.
-For example on server 192.168.37.48 we have setup hostname kubernetes1.oslo.sysco.no
+Login to each of the server via terminal and change the hostname by following below 2 steps.
+For example on server 192.168.37.48 we have setup the corresponding host name as `kubernetes1.oslo.sysco.no`
-- `hostnamectl set-hostname kubernetes1.oslo.sysco.no`
+- run `hostnamectl set-hostname kubernetes1.oslo.sysco.no`
 - update host name in the file /etc/hostname to `kubernetes1.oslo.sysco.no`

+Follow same steps for other two servers as well.

 ### Configure host files

-We are using the below configurations so that each of the hosts in the cluster can communicate with each other.
-We have copied the below configurations in our /etc/hosts file on **each server**.
+In order for each of our hosts to communicate with others hosts by hostname, we should modify the host file configurations.
+We will add the below content to `/etc/host` file on **each server**.
 ```
 192.168.37.48 kubernetes1.oslo.sysco.no
 192.168.37.49 kubernetes2.oslo.sysco.no
 192.168.37.50 kubernetes3.oslo.sysco.no
 ```
+**Note** : Its important that you replace above settings with your IP and server alias.

 After applying above settings, you should be able to ping other servers from each host.
-For example, I can ping kubernetes2.oslo.sysco.no from the host kubernetes1.oslo.sysco.no
+For example, in our case, we can ping `kubernetes2.oslo.sysco.no` from the host `kubernetes1.oslo.sysco.no`
 ```
 [root@kubernetes1 ~]# ping kubernetes2.oslo.sysco.no
 PING kubernetes2.oslo.sysco.no (192.168.37.49) 56(84) bytes of data.